icon-community/icon.community/content/learn/java-articles/index.md

 Returns:
 the current value or defaultValue if the current value is null.

-ArrayDB
+## ArrayDB
 An ArrayDB holds a sequence of values.
-The element type of array needs to be a writable and readable class.
+The element type of the array needs to be a writable and readable class.

 Method Detail